Khmer Ceremonies Around The Year, Part I

 About the Author

-Daughter of sinologist Georges Maspero, grand-daughter of archeologist and explorator Gaston Maspero, Éveline Porée-Maspero (1906-1992) was a researcher with EFEO in Cambodia for many years.
+Daughter of sinologist Georges Maspero (her mother was Cécile Sophie Maspero nee Seyrig), grand-daughter of archeologist and explorator Gaston Maspero (1872-1942), Éveline Porée-Maspero (1906, Cholon-1991, France) was an anthropologist and researcher with EFEO and CNRS, active in Cambodia for many years.
+Her contribution to the post-Independence Commission des moeurs et coutumes du Cambodge remain unvaluable.